opulo-inc/ohai/docs/v4-upgrade-parts/secondary-fid-assembly-kit/index.md

     ![](img/install-on-lumen.webp)

     !!! danger "Please Note"
         One side of the PCB is exposed, while the other side is covered by the bracket.
-Make sure to face the exposed side **towards** the Ring Light on the Primary Staging Plate.
+Make sure to face the side that is exposed towards you while installing.
+The side covered by the bracket should be facing the Ring Light.

     ![](img/orientation-indicator.webp)